Hospital El Salvador: Facilities

-The hospital in its first phase currently has 400 available beds—105 intensive care unit beds and 295 general hospital beds—but the hospital is slated to increase capacity to 1,083 ICU beds and 2,000 total upon completion of phase 3 of construction.
-The second and third phases were initially anticipated for completion in August, though the latter has since been delayed several times, first to January 2021; it still was not complete by early March.
-The third phase will include the opening of a three-story building being erected on the former convention center parking lot.
+The hospital in its first phase had 400 available beds—105 intensive care unit beds and 295 general hospital beds, which was slated to increase to 1,083 ICU beds and 2,000 total upon completion of phase 3 of construction.
+The second and third phases were initially anticipated for completion in August 2020, though the latter was delayed several times, first to January 2021; it still was not complete by early March.
+The third phase included the opening of a three-story building being erected on the former convention center parking lot.

 All COVID-19 patients being cared for at other hospitals were to be moved to the new facility to free up the national health system.
 However, a July report by the national medical association said it was only operating at 25 percent of capacity.
 The association's president further warned in December, with the third phase of the hospital still not complete, that the hospital system was being saturated with COVID-19 patients and that a system collapse was possible.